hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    complete new NSEC3 chain needs to be constructed and the zone resigned.

-Hardaker & Dukhovni      Expires 13 August 2022                 [Page 6]

-Internet-Draft                    title                    February 2022

 3.2.
-Recommendation for validating resolvers
+Recommendation for Validating Resolvers

    Because there has been a large growth of open (public) DNSSEC validating resolvers that are subject to compute resource constraints